cube-io/cube-error/README.md

 - `InvalidArgument(invalidArgumentName, message, previousError)`:
   Can be used as a custom `TypeError` to indicate unexpected input-type or value The error has a `invalidArgument`-field which stores the value of `invalidArgumentName`
+- `InternalError(message, previousError)`:
+  Used when an error happens, which can't be recognized as any other error type.

 `Custom` should never be instantiated, but is intended to be inherited from.